What are tourism students saying about teaching staff?

 How should technology and resources be used?

 Technology lifts applied learning when inclusive by design.
 Virtual simulations and digital resources extend exposure to industry practice, but remote learning underperforms when interaction is thin or materials are inaccessible.
-Record sessions with captions, structure discussion, ensure materials are lightweight and mobile-friendly, and provide alternatives for students with limited connectivity so technology enhances rather than hinders learning.
+Record sessions with captions, structure discussion, keep materials lightweight and mobile-friendly, and provide alternatives for students with limited connectivity so technology enhances rather than hinders learning.

 What should programme teams do next?

 Prioritise the human fundamentals students value: visible expertise, availability and encouragement.
 Stabilise delivery by tightening timetabling and communication routines so students know what is happening and why.
 Make assessment expectations unmissable with annotated exemplars, checklist-style marking criteria and predictable turnaround.
 Sustain placements and fieldwork with clear briefs, active supervision and on-site feedback.
-These moves preserve the strong tone around staff while addressing the delivery and communications issues that depress sentiment.
+These moves preserve the strong tone around staff while addressing the delivery and communication issues that depress sentiment.

 How Student Voice Analytics helps you

 Student Voice Analytics provides continuous visibility of comments and sentiment on teaching staff and delivery in tourism, transport and travel.
 It benchmarks your programmes against the wider sector and cognate groups, with drill-downs from provider to subject family, department, programme and cohort.
-You can segment by mode, site and year, track delivery pain points such as remote learning, scheduling and feedback, and generate concise, anonymised briefings and export-ready tables for programme reviews and quality boards.
+Segment by mode, site and year, track delivery pain points such as remote learning, scheduling and feedback, and generate concise, anonymised briefings and export-ready tables for programme reviews and quality boards.

 Request a walkthrough